HomeDev GuideAPI Reference

 • IQueryableNotificationUsers is used when configuring content workflows.

-If you do not call AddCmsAspNetIdentity<TUser>(), CMS registers two other implementations that synchronizes user information from external authentication providers.
+If you do not call AddCmsAspNetIdentity<TUser>(), CMS registers two other implementations that sync user information from external authentication providers.

-The following code samples show how to synchronize users and roles from external providers.
-You might need to choose one of these explicitly, or if you want users from both implementations, you can intercept the service and then add users from the other implementation.
+The following code samples show how to sync users and roles from external providers.
+You might need to choose one of these explicitly, or if you want users from implementations, you can intercept the service and then add users from the other implementation.

 In startup.cs: